 Tip 1: Boost Your Breakfast

-• Stir berries (fresh or frozen), dried fruit, or banana slices into yogurt, cereal, or oatmeal.
-Our Banana, Wheat Germ, and Oats recipe (shown here) boasts a full serving of fruit plus the benefits of wheat germ.
+Stir berries (fresh or frozen), dried fruit, or banana slices into yogurt, cereal, or oatmeal.
+Our Overnight Maple-Raisin Oatmeal (shown here) boasts a full serving of fruit plus the benefits of oats.
 Every 1/2 cup of fruit you add is a serving.

 • Make a smoothie.
 Combine some low fat milk or yogurt, 1/2 cup frozen berries and a banana for a super easy blended breakfast – and 2 entire fruit servings!